 Using the top tether was also pretty straightforward.
 In less than a minute, she was ready to go.
 That kind of convenience is hard to beat!
 It has a small footprint — it’s only as wide as the child’s bottom so a child wearing the vest can sit between two bulky car seats.
 This has been a lifesaver for us more than once as it easily stows in the trunk for an unexpected rider!

 Fit to Child

-While the manufacturer’s guidelines suggest that children as young as 3 can use this product, at CSFTL we would strongly recommend that the Ride Safer Travel Vest be used for children who are closer to their 5th birthdays.
+While the manufacturer’s guidelines suggest that children as young as 3 can use this product, we just don’t agree.
+We strongly recommend that the Ride Safer Travel Vest be used for children who are closer to their 5th birthdays.